Updated Covid Policy (3rd February)

 - If either the tutor or the member of the clients household has been in contact with anyone who has a confirmed case of COVID in the last 14 days, tutoring should be online.

-- Hands should be washed for 20 seconds or sanitised before and after tutoring (if using sanitiser, an alcohol based sanitiser is best).
+- Contractors should have hand sanitiser available and hands should be washed for 20 seconds or sanitised before and after tutoring (if using sanitiser, an alcohol based sanitiser is best).

 - Everyone should avoid touching eyes and mouth during tutoring and follow basic hygiene.

-- Monthly invoicing rather than cash payment is suggested for this time.
+- Monthly invoicing rather than cash payment is recommended for this time.

 - Tutors and clients should familiarise themselves with information about Covid provided on the NSW Government website at https://www.nsw.gov.au/covid-19